Galaxia is a code written in

 satellite are stored in a linear list or array.
 The property lists

-.
+are as follows-.ebf.
 These files are

 portable across systems with different endianess.